apache/nuttx/README.txt

     need to use the math library, libm.a.
 NuttX supports a generic, built-in math library that can be enabled using CONFIG_LIBM=y.
 However, you may still want to use a higher performance external math library that has been tuned for your CPU.
-Sometimes such such tuned math libraries are bundled with your toolchain.
+Sometimes such tuned math libraries are bundled with your toolchain.

     The math library header file, math.h, is a then special case.
 If you do